University of Sheffield Students' Union: Policies pertaining to the Israeli–Palestinian conflict

 The University of Sheffield Students' Union has two policies relating to the Israeli–Palestinian conflict, entitled "End Israeli Occupation" and "Twinning with the Islamic University of Gaza".
 The Students' Union, according to these policies, lobbies the university to "divest itself from ... companies that are complicit in the occupation of the Palestinian territories" and ensures that the university fosters links with the Islamic University of Gaza, offering a scholarship programme to one of their students on an annual basis.
 It further commits the Students' Union to "raise awareness of the global Boycott, Divestment and Sanctions (BDS) movement", although does not explicitly endorse it as was the case prior to March 2019.

 On 16 January 2018, the Students' Union released a statement condemning the decision of US President Donald Trump to recognise Jerusalem as the capital of Israel.
-In the statement, on behalf of the Students' Union Council, President Kieran Maxwell condemned the move as resulting in "the human rights of Palestinians [being] undermined and violated" and called for "an end to the Israeli occupation of Palestinian territories, and for East Jerusalem to be recognised as the Capital of Palestine".
+In the statement, on behalf of the Students' Union Council, now former President Kieran Maxwell condemned the move as resulting in "the human rights of Palestinians [being] undermined and violated" and called for "an end to the Israeli occupation of Palestinian territories, and for East Jerusalem to be recognised as the Capital of Palestine".

 Representation

 The Union is run by a variety of working, representative and standing committees, presided over by the Student Union Council (SUC), seven elected full-time officers and six part-time officers (prior to the 21/22 academic year there were eight full-time officer roles and no part-time officers).
 These elected officers are supported by a number permanent staff led by the Chief Executive Daryl Ormerod who took over the reins from Chris Aucott (who, in turn, succeeded Jaki Booth).
-Paul Blomfield, now MP for Sheffield Central constituency, was in the role for a number of years before stepping down in 2010.
+Paul Blomfield, ex-MP for Sheffield Central constituency, was in the role for a number of years before stepping down in 2010.
 It is a constituent member of the NUS.

+A full list of the SU's Elected Officers can be seen on the SU's 'Year Book' website page – this list goes back to 1906.

 Facilities

 The Union has a turnover of around £11,000,000.
 It provides for over 270 student societies, and contains a student employment service, two bars, four club venues, and outlets for food and drink, clothing and stationery.

-'Bar One' is a traditional student bar, while 'The Interval' is described as a "laid back and sophisticated café bar".
-Both bars hold pre-club nights with music and special events, and serve food and drinks.
+'Bar One' is a traditional student bar which also holds pre-club nights with music and special events, and serves food and drinks.
 'Bar One' was previously the longest union bar in the country.
 The union contains one of the largest beer gardens in Sheffield.